facebookresearch/PoseWarper/README.md

 ## Environment
 The code is developed using python 3.7, pytorch-1.1.0, and CUDA 10.0.1 on Ubuntu 18.04.
 For our experiments, we used 8 NVIDIA P100 GPUs.

+## License
+PoseWarper is released under the Apache 2.0 license.

 ## Quick start
 ### Installation
 1. Create a conda virtual environment and activate it: